aneoconsulting/ArmoniK/.docs/content/getting-started/installation/armonik-deployment-kube.md

 ## Deploy

+If you want to deploy on AWS, go to the dedicated section on [`AWS`](https://github.com/aneoconsulting/ArmoniK/tree/main/infrastructure/quick-deploy/aws)

+If you want to deploy on GCP, go to the dedicated section on [`GCP`](https://github.com/aneoconsulting/ArmoniK/tree/main/infrastructure/quick-deploy/gcp)

 To launch the deployment, go to the [`infrastructure/quick-deploy/localhost`](https://github.com/aneoconsulting/ArmoniK/tree/main/infrastructure/quick-deploy/localhost) directory:

-If you want to deploy on AWS, go to the dedicated section on [`AWS`](https://github.com/aneoconsulting/ArmoniK/tree/main/infrastructure/quick-deploy/aws)

 Execute the following command: